Ratnatra/ai-powered-task-optimizer/README.md

 # Zidio AI-Powered Task Optimizer

 ## Description
-This project focuses on leveraging data science and machine learning techniques to analyze employee emotions and moods using data such as text inputs, facial expressions, or speech.
-The system provides insights into the emotional state of employees and recommends tasks that align with their mood to enhance productivity and well-being.
-Additionally, it detects employees who may be experiencing stress, burnout, or other negative emotions and notifies HR or higher authorities to take timely action.
-This ensures that appropriate support, such as counseling, stress management programs, or task adjustments, can be provided, fostering a healthier and more empathetic workplace environment.
+Zidio AI-Powered Task Optimizer leverages data science and machine learning techniques to analyze employee emotions and moods using data such as text inputs, facial expressions, or speech.
+The system provides real-time emotion detection and offers task recommendations based on the detected mood, ultimately aiming to enhance employee productivity and well-being.

 ## Features
 1. **Real-Time Emotion Detection**